When Do You Know You Are Ready to Go?

 What have you accomplished in the past?
 How do you focus on goal achievement?
 Do you have a method?
 Complete focus?
 Tireless efforts to achieve that goal (straight A's, sports team, team captain, awards, work advancements, etc).
 Consistency wins - try it if you lack many personal accomplishments.

-Why do you REALLY want to do this?
-Having a solid answer to this question will be what fuels you when the days turn into night, hot/cold days, doing something you fear (heights, dark, murky water, bigger/stronger opponent), or when phyically very uncomfortable.
+Why do you want to do this?
+Having a solid answer to this question will fuel you when the days turn to night, in hot or cold weather, when facing something you fear (like heights, darkness, murky water, or a stronger opponent), or when you feel physically uncomfortable.
 What is YOUR WHY?

 I Am Ready....

 At some point, you will say you are ready.
-Being ready to bring your game face to challenging events is really what you have to be able to do each day.
-You will continue to have doubts and wonder if you did enough to prepare - that is natural.
-But, knowing when you need to bring your A-Game to the party is part of being mentally ready for any event in your future.
-After a life time of work and "preparation" you will be ready for these moments as you have built up the confidence in yourself and the ability to remember your WHY.
+Being prepared to bring your game face to challenging events is really what you need to do each day.
+You will continue to have doubts and wonder if you did enough to prepare—that is natural.
+But knowing when you need to bring your A-Game to the party is part of being mentally ready for any event in your future.
+After a lifetime of work and "preparation," you will be ready for these moments as you have built up confidence in yourself and the ability to remember your WHY.

 Bonus Section